Nicolasgh91/Nicolasgh91/README.md

 #### Group projects made in "Information Processing Systems" (SPD)
  * Used C++ on Tinkercad to simulate a traffic light system on Arduino_Uno board.
 [Traffic_Light](https://github.com/Nicolasgh91/TP-Grupal-Arduino-Semaforo)
  * Used C++ on Tinkercad to simulate the Metro line "C" from Buenos aires operate.
 Made it using Arduino_Uno board.
 [Subway_Line_C](https://github.com/Nicolasgh91/TP2-SPD-UTN-Estaciones_Subte)
  * Used C++ on Tinkercad to simulate an elevator system on Tinkercad.
-Made it using Arduino_Uno board.[Elevator_System](https://github.com/Nicolasgh91/Modelo-Montacargas-SPD-UTN)
+Made it using Arduino_Uno board.
+[Elevator_System](https://github.com/Nicolasgh91/Modelo-Montacargas-SPD-UTN)

 #### Projects made in "Laboratorio I y Programación I"
 * Used Python to analize, search, sort, organize, parse, export data and more.
 These projects were done in the first period of "Programación I y Laboratorio I" subjects.
 [Challenges](https://github.com/Nicolasgh91/UTN-Programacion/tree/main/Cuatrimestre-I/Programaci%C3%B3n-I/Biblioteca)